square/workflow/docs/userguide/ui-in-code.md

     `ScreenViewFactory` returns `View` instances wrapped in `ScreenViewHolder` objects.
     `ScreenViewHolder.show` is called by the Workflow UI runtime to update the view with `Screen` instances that are deemed acceptible by `ScreenViewHolder.canShow`.

-    In this example the `fromViewBinding` function creates a `ScreenViewFactory` that builds `View` instances using a Jetpack view binding, `HelloViewBinding`, presumably derived from `hello_view_binding.xml`.
+    In this example the `fromViewBinding` function creates a `ScreenViewFactory` that builds `View` instances using a [Jetpack View Binding](https://developer.android.com/topic/libraries/view-binding), `HelloViewBinding`, presumably derived from `hello_view_binding.xml`.
     The lamda argument to the `fromViewBinding` provides the implementation for `ScreenViewHolder.show`, and is guaranteed that the given `helloScreen` parameter is of the appropriate type.

     Other factory functions are provided to work with layout resources directly, or to build views entirely from code.